RegisSchulze/unit-testing/README.md

 Your project manager asks you to write unit tests to fix the problem.

 The code can be found under the unit-testing.py

+The test_connect_to_db and test_add should work as asked.
+The mocking of the database is something which probably needs some future adjustments>

+The  test_get_users_list_from_db is not working as it should be, an list of dicts called users has been created to simulate the database and be able to run the test.

+The use of pytest has not been included as these gave errors, which I have not been able to resolve until this moment.